ta0kira/zeolite/README.md

 ### Modules

-The module system is a work in progress.
-The best place to start is to look at how [`lib`][lib] is structured.
-At some point there will be instructions.

 You can depend on another module using `-i lib/util` for a public dependency and `-I lib/util` for a private dependency when calling `zeolite`.
 (A private dependency is not  visible to modules that depend on your module.)